myfirebase/docs/getting_started/directory_structure.md

 Your main code lives here, Where the application core is located, `firebase`, routes, main.js and Vue components, 99% of the time, you'll be working in `src/ `.

- - assets directory, where you can write your global sass/scss preprocessor.
+ - `/src/assets` directory, where you can write your global sass/scss preprocessor.

- - `firebase` directory, contains firebase SDK class and config.js file,
+ - `/src/firebase` directory, contains firebase SDK class and config.js file,

- - routes directory, where you can define your application routes, [Vuejs Routes Docs](https://router.vuejs.org/en/).
+ - `/src/routes` directory, where you can define your application routes, [Vuejs Routes Docs](https://router.vuejs.org/en/).

  - main.js file where your application core is defined.

-#### Component Directory

-Component Directory,as the name implies, contains all of your application's components files, here where you can create new Vue components, according to Vuejs, components took **.vue** as extensions.
-See [Vuejs Components](https://vuejs.org/v2/guide/components.html).
+ - `/src/component` directory as the name implies, contains alll of your application components files, here wjere you can create new Vue components, according to vuejs, components took **.vue** as extemsion, see [Vuejs Components](https://vuejs.org/v2/guide/components.html).

-This directory contains all of defaults components such like:

- - **Login.vue** : Login/register component (Auth Example).

- - **App.vue** : An example of real time database.

- - **UpdateProfile.vue** : An example of updating user profile (Auth/storage Example).

- - **Welcome.vue / Landing.vue** : Default app index component.

- - **Navbar.vue** : Default Navbar component.

 For sure, you are free to define and organize this directory structure however you like.